netcompanyno/tccs-frontend-assignments/course_material/assignments/assignment-3/README.md

 ...
 ```

-Add an import for Vuetify like this:
+Add an import for Vuetify like this (right after Vue, before App):

 ```
 import Vuetify from 'vuetify'
+import 'vuetify/dist/vuetify.min.css';
 ```

 > Notice that components are, as a rule, written with capital letter.